Cowgirls will host 13 matches in the UniWyo Sports Complex

-Chad Callihan enters his first season at the helm of the Wyoming Cowgirl volleyball program.
-He was named the head coach on May 28, 2013 and becomes the 13th head volleyball coach in Cowgirl history.
+The 2016 season will be the fourth for Chad Callihan at the helm of the Wyoming Cowgirl volleyball program.
+He was named the head coach on May 28, 2013 and became the 13th head volleyball coach in Cowgirl history.

-Callihan comes to Wyoming from Georgia Southern University where he spent the past five seasons at the helm.
+Callihan came to Wyoming from Georgia Southern University where he spent five seasons at the helm.
 While at GSU, he turned the program around after inheriting a team that went 10-21 overall in 2007.
-He led them to 16 wins in his first season and a 21-10 overall mark in 2009.
+He led them to 16-wins in his first season and a 21-10 overall mark in 2009.

 In 2012, Georgia Southern won the league's South Division regular season title with a 15-1 mark and went 25-7 overall.
 Senior Kate Van Dyke was named the SoCon Player of the Year and First Team All-League, while Callihan won SoCon Coach of the Year honors.